-I used to paint as a teenager so I returned to a visual medium after years experimenting with so-called music in bands and all that.
-I also like the idea of generating art from limited resources.
+I used to paint as a teenager so I returned to a visual medium after years in amateur music with bands and all that, video shows, recording live bands.
+I also liked the idea of generating art from limited resources, at home.

 What kind of Arts were you interested in at the time, and how have your interests changed in the last few years?

 Before Micro Arts I was more interested in music and the usual painterly art, slapping oil on canvas as a teenager.
 In Sheffield while at University, I’d had a multimedia band with tape loops, video (on Umatic) and effects with live musicians, and in London I’d got involved in mainly film and video art.
 Performance art was quite a big thing on the scene, with the Neo Naturists and Leigh Bowery popping up here and there.
 I never tried that, although I appeared in a video with Leigh (for The Fall).
 I was working on a music video shoot, and I’d never met him before, and someone said, go and get Leigh from the taxi.
 I said, ‘how will I know it’s him?’.